Mianzhu, Deyang, Sichuan Sichuan, China Travel Guide

 financial information for your visit to Mianzhu.

-The official currency of China is the Renminbi (RMB), referred to as the Yuan (¥).
+The official currency of The people's republic of china is the Renminbi (RMB), referred to as the Yuan (¥).

 Credit cards are accepted in larger hotels and some principal stores, but mobile payment widespread.